Rishi222/SystemMetricsAgentByKafka/README.md

 -- the data is send to by the server but i want to receive the data from another system or server.

+## Solution 04

+-- change the code in server.js file to receive the data from another system or server backend file which is server.js but we need consumer to recieve the data.
+-- For the other devices like phone , tablet or other devices i used the server.js file to send the data to kafka server.

+## Update on code Date : 2025-09-30

+- add the getSystemData.js file in utils folder to structure the data which is receive from child or other devices.
+- Update the server.js file to use the utils/getSystemData.js file to structure the data.
+- the code is test and working fine. test the code via postman.

 ## Git Hub Branch

 -main